mpv-player/mpv/DOCS/man/options.rst

     Set the internal pixel format used by ``--hwdec=videotoolbox`` on OSX.
 The choice of the format can influence performance considerably.
-On the other hand, there doesn't appear to be a good way to detect the best format for the given hardware. ``nv12``, the default works better on modern hardware, while ``uyvy422`` appears to be better for old hardware. ``rgb0`` also works.
+On the other hand, there doesn't appear to be a good way to detect the best format for the given hardware. ``nv12``, the default, works better on modern hardware, while ``uyvy422`` appears to be better for old hardware. ``rgb0`` also works.